WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Working_with_Sensors/Sensor_Service/index.md

 ## SensorService polling interval requirements

 For polling sensor readings, the `SensorService` requires that the polling interval be divisible by an even second.
 If the interval is not divisible by an even second, it will be rounded up to the nearest even second.
 For example, if you set the interval to 1.5 seconds, it will be rounded up to 2 seconds.
+As an extension of that, the fastest you can poll sensors through the `SensorService` is every 1 second (1Hz).